 Promoted by -- you never guess it -- DoDo

-Spiegel Online has a round up of German newpaper reports about 'A Deathblow to Privatization'
+Spiegel Online has a round up of German newpaper reports about 'A Deathblow to Privatization' for Deutsche Bahn.

 Among the objects of second-guessing are plans to privatize Deutsche Bahn, Germany's national railway company.
 The initial public offering process had been scheduled to begin on Monday and the company, expecting to take in upwards of 4 billion, had already been courting international investors for months.